Expert Witness Casts Doubt on Johnny Depp’s Story About That Severed Finger

 Warning: This article contains graphic images.

-Amber Heard’s legal team opened the seventh week of the civil defamation trial between her and ex-husband Johnny Depp on Monday with a pair of expert witnesses, including a trauma surgeon who cast doubt on Depp’s account of how he lost his fingertip in 2015.
+Amber Heard’s legal team opened the seventh week of the civil defamation trial between her and ex-husband Johnny Depp on Monday with a pair of expert witnesses, including a trauma surgeon who expressed skepticism of Depp’s account of how he lost his fingertip in 2015.

 Richard Moore, an orthopedic trauma surgeon from North Carolina specializing in hand and wrist injuries, said that photographs and medical X-rays he reviewed were “not consistent” with Depp’s claim to enduring brutal domestic violence by Heard.